-B. Adopt a Resolution approving and authorizing staff to submit the required documentation to the Department of Housing and Urban Development (HUD), on the proposed Analysis of Impediments to Fair Housing Choice, 2020-2024 Consolidated Plan, and 2020-2021 Annual Action which allocates \$666,861 in
+B. Adopt a Resolution approving and authorizing staff to submit the required documentation to the Department of Housing and Urban Development (HUD), on the proposed Analysis of Impediments to Fair Housing Choice, 2020-2024 Consolidated Plan, and 2020-2021 Annual Action which allocates \$666,861 in on an ad hoc CDBG-CV Review and Recommendation Committee.

-CDBG funds
+CDBG funds.